jmhobbs/detours-clone/README.md

 This app involves a client and a server, since on Linux the hosts file is protected we have to run our daemon with a privileged user.
 The client and server communicate via TCP sockets with JSON.

-Currently I have two clients.
-One is an HTTP server and one is a GTK client.
+Currently I have four clients: command line, HTTP server, Qt4 and GTK+.

 Both allow you to add/remove/update any items in your hosts file __that have been set by this app__.
 You can't edit all the entries, only ones created by Detours.